Purification and Perturbations of Communication and Repeated Games: Abusing Indifference

-The second result (b) is useful in cheap talk models, where the cost of messages is always zero ($v_0\equiv 0$).
+The second result (b) is useful in cheap talk models, where messages are not payoff-relevant ($v_1\equiv 0$).
 We cannot rule out informative strategies in this case.
 Indeed, if the designer commits to the same choice after every message, every strategy will be incentive compatible for the sender.
 However, this is the \textit{only} way to generate informative strategies: the designer cannot ever use any of the information that they are able to get from the sender.\footnote{The reason that we need to restrict to pure strategies in (ii) is because we need to form a basis over the set of possible consequences.
 Thus it cannot be applied to $\Delta\C$ if $|\C|$ is a continuum.
 This is not a problem in communication game applications if the receiver's best response contains finite pure actions.}